The Bad Kids (TV series): Reception

-The series released with critical acclaim, with Beijing Times noting: "Some people say that [The Bad Kids] raises the standard of domestic suspense dramas.
+The series released with critical acclaim, with The Beijing News noting: "Some people say that [The Bad Kids] raises the standard of domestic suspense dramas.
 From narrative, art, photography to performance, it has truly improved the standard."
 Director and actress Zhang Ziyi praised the series' production and the actors' performances, proclaiming: "After watching American and British dramas for so many years, there is finally a "Chinese drama" whose quality can compete with them."

 The Bad Kids also became a social media hit.
 By June 23, the series garnered 1.12 billion topic posts on Weibo, and by the 25th, trended on the site 50+ times.
-After broadcast, a quote by Zhang Dongsheng, “Wanna go for a hike (一起爬山吗)?”, became a widely used meme and euphemism "for wishing to do someone harm".
+After broadcast, a quote by Zhang Dongsheng, "Wanna go for a hike (一起爬山吗)?", became a widely used meme and euphemism "for wishing to do someone harm".
 A phone case featuring the quote (meant to promote exercising and unaffiliated with the show) became a best-selling item on Taobao.

 The show currently earns an 8.9 on Douban with more than 619,000 user reviews.